-Making air-fryer tilapia is so simple, but most of all, it’s easy and quick!
-If you’re making sides to go with it, I recommend getting started on those first, because once the fish is in the air fryer, you only need 5-ish minutes to cook it.
+This recipe is so simple, but most of all, it’s easy and quick!
+If you’re making sides to go with it, I recommend getting started on those first because once the tilapia is in the air fryer, you only need 5-ish minutes to cook it.

 - Prep the Air Fryer, Tilapia Filets, and Parmesan Mixture.
-First off, preheat the Air Fryer to 350˚F. While it preheats, pat your filets dry with clean paper towels, and make the Parmesan crust mixture by mixing together all of the crust ingredients in a small bowl (that’s the crumbs, parmesan, garlic powder, onion powder, salt and pepper).
+Preheat the Air Fryer to 350˚F. Meanwhile, pat your filets dry with clean paper towels, and make the Parmesan crust mixture by mixing together all of the crust ingredients in a small bowl.

 - Bread the Fish Filets.
-To bread the filets, start by spraying the filets lightly with cooking spray.
-This will help the crust mixture stick.
+Spray the fish filets with cooking spray to help the crust mixture stick.
 Dip the filets one by one into the crust mixture, and gently press the crust into the filets with your fingers to help it stay on.

 - Place the Tilapia in the Air Fryer Basket.
 Arrange 2 tilapia filets in a single layer inside the air fryer basket, or however many will fit without crowding.
-It’s important not to crowd the basket, because if you do, the fish will steam rather than fry.
-If you can’t cook all the filets at once, cook them in batches.
+It’s important not to crowd the basket so the fish can crisp up.

 - Air-Fry the Fish.
 Cook for 5 to 6 minutes, or until each piece is golden brown.
 The fish is done when the internal temperature registers at 145˚F. Remove the fish from the air fryer and continue to cook the rest.